Quitting: Why & How96

 Now you really know how much you enjoy playing: create a timetable for the number of games you’ll play over the next few weeks, lowering it to zero.
-If you’re not weak then soon you’ll have quit.
 Continue recording how much you enjoy those games.
 After you’ve quit keep the record as a reminder of why you shouldn’t get hooked again.
 Don't try to quit all at once.
 If you do not respect your addiction you will not be able to beat it.

 If you play gold hearts but don’t try to win trophies then follow the guide for quitting red hearts.

 Otherwise, decide in advance which round will be the last one you run on.
 If you don’t decide now then you’ll keep getting drawn back in by the lure of a theoretical jackpot round where you win a (meaningless) trophy.